mstksg/inCode/copy/entries/inside.md

 1. The world of *Maybe*, in which things may or may not be there.
 2. The world of *List*, in which things may be many things.
-3. The world of *State*, in which things are things that will be computed in the future.
+3. The world of *State s*, in which things are things that will be computed in the future.
 4. The world of *IO*, in which things are things that will be computed by a CPU, which can react to the outside world during that process.